 The post read like a therapy session for anyone who’s tried to use Google lately.
 Customer service chatbots that loop endlessly.
 Search results stuffed with AI-generated garbage.
 Creative work drowning in a sea of algorithmic slop.
 The original poster wasn’t just venting.
-They were articulating something a lot of us have been feeling but couldn’t quite name.
+They were putting words to something a lot of us have been feeling but couldn’t name.

-But here’s the thing: while the frustration is completely valid, some of the conclusions aren’t quite right.
+But while the frustration is completely valid, some of the conclusions miss the mark.
 And understanding the difference matters if you actually want to make your digital life better instead of just angrier.

 What People Mean When They Say AI Is Ruining Everything